mpeshave/walmarthw/README.md

 tweets by myself.
 This will give you a list of of your tweets in the logs and associated tweet id.
 ![Image description](test2.png)

-3) For all tweet ids in couchbase.
+3) Lets check for all the 4 tweets that I created, which we could see in the twitter log files.
 ![Image description](test3.png)
 As the first tweet contains a filter word, the spark application filters out the tweet and does not add to CB.